oopanuga/oopanuga.github.io/_posts/2015-04-14-Opinionated-People.md

 have people that believe in things because these things were proven to be effective in their careers.
 You want to have people that champion things and that help moving forward and spreading the knowledge.
 But a really skilled developer with opinion about things, also listens to other people and changes his point if necessary.

-> You want also people that listen in your organization.
+> You want people that listen in your organization.

 Overopinionated people is the danger.